-Considering the size and the function of construction works, the equipment located inside as well as the characteristics of materials stored in the construction works, workplaces are provided with adequate fire extinguishing means and fire safety engineering systems, with due regard to the number of employees at the workplace.
+Considering the size and the function of construction works, the equipment located inside as well as the characteristics of materials stored in the construction works, workplaces are provided with adequate fire means extinguishing and fire safety engineering systems, with due regard to the number of employees at the workplace.
 Fire extinguishers and fire safety systems are maintained and tested on a regular basis.
 Reconstructed fire reservoir.
 It fully complies with the relevant laws of the Republic of Lithuania.
 Fire extinguishing means are adequately labelled.
 Workplaces are equipped with a ventilation system.
 Ventilation equipment is maintained and renovated on a regular basis.
-Danger zones of the workplaces are appropriately marked.
-Workplace floors are firm and stable.
-Employees are provided with special antislip footwear.